saidfaycal/pc-2021-6300/Rules.md

 ## 1. ONLY TEACHER CAN MERGE PULL REQUEST
 ## 2. ONLY TEACHER CAN DO CHANGES IN MAIN BRANCH
+## 3. DO NOT ANY CHANGES IN YOUR CLASSMATES FOLDERS
 ## 3. KEEP ROOT DIRECTORY WITHOUT YOUR FILES
 ## 4. CREATE NEW BRANCH AND NEW FOLDER FOR EVERY NEW HOMEWORK